Suman0777/25-javaScript-projects/README.md

 2. **[Project 2: color finneder]**
    - _it is a colour finnder wesite where you can find the colur and use it there are 2 slide one for the hex and other for the level (range)._

+3. **[Project 2: Star_Rate]**
+   -_ it is a rating syetem which is generally use to rate the product according to there performance in the range of five._

 ## How to Use This Repository